badaltechiepi/QT_devops/README.md

-This is about the maven practise which we are doing todya
+This is for jenkin and all the other stuf.
+And the topic which is covered in the jenkin

+* Cron job